GeduoWang/makecoders.github.io/README.md

 ### Tools

-#### Software Development
+#### Software Editors

-* Webstorm - $99 - the best web development editor for Javascript I know of
+* [Webstorm](https://www.jetbrains.com/webstorm/) - $99 - the best web development editor for Javascript I know of
-* Sublime - $70 - another good web development tool
+* [Sublime](http://www.sublimetext.com/) - $70 - another good web development tool
-* Atom - Free - open source software development editor with plugins for Javascript.
+* [Atom](https://atom.io) - Free - open source software development editor with plugins for Javascript.
 Great tool.
-* Appcelerator Titanium - Free - A Web/Javascript development editor.
+* [Appcelerator](http://www.appcelerator.com/product/) Titanium - Free - A Web/Javascript development editor.
 Note, this was originally built for Titanium, another mobile technology like Cordova above.
 I like Cordova, butter, but it is worth looking at later.
-* MacVim - Kind of for uber nerds, but I do like it.
+* [MacVim](https://github.com/b4winckler/macvim) - Kind of for uber nerds, but I do like it.

+#### Software Services / Tools

+* [Github](http://github.com) - Powerful collaboration, code review, and code management for open source and private projects.
+* [Npm.js](https://www.npmjs.com) - npm is the package manager for Javascript and specifically node applications.
+Packages are reusable code that you can install in your app to perform certain operations.
+Do crazy math, talk to Twitter.com, format some text.. don't reinvent the wheel use npm.
+* [Bower](http://bower.io/) - another package manager for Javascript but for browser based applications only.

 #### Hardware

 Both Windows and OSX are fine for getting started with programming.
 However I am focused on OSX since it has many parallels with Linux, the operating system that is powering most of the servers on the web.

 #### OSX